fire2a/qgis-pan-europeo/docs/README.md

 4. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
 3. Click on the "Pan European" plugin icon.
 4. Configure for each layer/row (see details [below](#raster-configuration))
-5. Configure target raster creation (only for advanced options mode else the first layer resolution is used).
+5. Configure target raster creation (only for advanced options mode).
    a.
 Filename: name and place where you will save the resulting layer (prioritization).
 If it is empty a temporary file will be generated.
    b.
 NoDataValue: Value to be used for pixels with no data.
 If it is empty...
    c.
 DataType: Data Type to be used for the resulting layer (prioritization).